hzhou/mycc/README.md

 ## Usage

 Set `CC=mycc` and most build system will pick it up.
+For example, with Makefile, try `make CC=mycc`.

 ## Example
 ```